moshen/jekyll-asset_bundler/README.md

     asset_bundler:
       # compresses nothing by default
       #   to compress with the yui-compressor gem, use 'yui' here
+      #   to compress with a custom command, enter it for the
+      #   appropriate asset type:
+      #     compress:
+      #       js: yuicompressor -o :outfile :infile
+      #
+      #   this example will run the yuicompressor command while
+      #   substituting :outfile and :infile for temporary files
+      #   stored in _asset_bundler_cache
+      #
+      #   if either :outfile or :infile are omitted, stdout and
+      #   stdin will be used.
+WARNING, stdin and stdout are done
+      #   with IO.popen , which doesn't work on Windows
+      #
       compress:
         js: false
         css: false